Rahul Parhi

 About

-I am interested in the interplay between functional and harmonic analysis and data science—broadly defined—and their applications to problems in signal processing, machine learning, statistics, and optimization.
+I am interested in the interplay between functional and harmonic analysis and data science—broadly defined—and their applications to signal processing, machine learning, statistics, and optimization.
 In particular, my research focuses on the following areas:

 - foundations of neural networks and deep learning